Understanding Your Health Insurance

 Allowed Amount/ Allowed Charges

 Essentially, the authorized amount is the rate your insurance company has negotiated with your healthcare provider to be included in their network.
-They agree to a rate that is lower than what you would most likely pay without insurance coverage.
-The allowed amount is the end negotiated rate of the billed amount.
+This negotiated rate is an essential part of why having insurance can significantly lower the costs of healthcare.

 Claim